subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/bizmodel.md

 #### Insight #1: The is no free lunch
 In online digital services, like in life, there is no free lunch and someone always needs to pay the bill.
-There are three main ways for paying for online digital communciations services.
+There are three main ways for paying for online digital communications services.

 1. **Ads**.
 Use a service which displays ads and give some of your digital attention to experience these ads. e.g. promoted tweets, moments, etc...
 For this model to work, users must allow the service to track their online usage habits and build personal profiles of users, as without strong ad targeting these models are always less profitable or might not be profitable due to competition on advertisers budgets.
 Personalized ads are more proftiable than non-personalized ones.

 2. **Donations, Grants and Taxes** Have someone else pay for the service so you can use it for free.
 For example, Wikipedia is supported by donations and grants.
-The BBC world service is funded by the British tax-payers.
+The BBC world service is funded by the British taxpayers.
 The Signal messaging service is funded by a $50M grant from WhatsApp co-founder.

 3. **Direct Pay**.
 Pay directly to the service provider for provided content or services.
 This can be a one-time per content fee or a recurring subscription fee for access to capabilities and content for a time period.
 For example, The Wall Street Journal, Netflix and New York Times online subscription plans.